 Discuss the opportunities for forgiveness and reconciliation that will be available to the elect after their baptism or reception.

-Are the elect familiar with the rite of reconciliation?
+Are the elect familiar with the Rite of Reconciliation?

 Symbols and images